bryanbibat/html5shootemupinanafternoon/manuscript/groups.md

 {leanpub-end-insert}
 ~~~~~~~~

-Bad news is that there seems to be a bug when comparing "Groups to Sprites" (see if you can notice it) but not in "Sprite to Groups" or "Group to Groups".
-This shouldn't be a problem since we're only doing the latter two.
+There is a minor quirk when comparing "Groups to Sprites" (see if you can notice it) that is not present in "Sprite to Groups" or "Group to Groups".
+This shouldn't be a problem since we're only doing the latter two after this section.

 ## Enemy Sprite Group